-e) Target Rentals Ltd.
+d) Target Rentals Ltd.

-On July 2, 2013, the Corporation, through its wholly owned subsidiary Marquis Alliance Energy Group Inc., acquired all of the issued and outstanding shares of Target Rentals Ltd. ("Target") for a total consideration of \$40.1 million, comprising: total cash consideration of \$18.7 million; assumption of \$2.6 million of debt; and the issuance of 1,367,047 common shares of the Corporation at a closing price of \$13.72 per share, which was adjusted to fair value consideration for accounting purposes to \$15.3 million.

-The fair value for accounting purposes was determined using a discounted cash flow analysis and was adjusted after considering such factors as the escrow period (shares to be released over various periods, see Note 15b) and liquidity of the Corporation's shares in the market place.
+On July 2, 2013, the Corporation, through its wholly owned subsidiary Secure Energy (Drilling Services) Inc. (formerly Marquis Alliance Energy Group Inc.), acquired all of the issued and outstanding shares of Target Rentals Ltd. ("Target") for a total consideration of \$40.1 million, comprising: total cash consideration of \$19.0 million; assumption of \$2.6 million of debt; and the issuance of 1,367,047 common shares of the Corporation at a closing price of \$13.72 per share, which was adjusted to fair value consideration for accounting purposes to \$15.3 million.
+The fair value for accounting purposes was determined using a discounted cash flow analysis and was adjusted after consideration of the escrow period (shares to be released over various periods, see Note 15b) of the shares issued.

-Target is a privately owned oilfield service company headquartered in Grande Prairie, AB offering a complete line of equipment rental and support services in both the drilling and completions sectors.
-Their core service is the supply of a patented dual containment fluid storage tank system, for oil based drilling fluid applications.
+Target was a privately owned oilfield service company headquartered in Grande Prairie, AB offering a complete line of equipment rental and support services in both the drilling and completions sectors.
+Target's core service is the supply of a patented dual containment fluid storage tank system, for oil based drilling fluid applications.
 The Target acquisition is a continuation of the Corporation's strategy to add complementary services along the energy services value chain; it will support and expand the existing services of the Corporation's DS division.